iaeiou/blue-plankton-2/content/posts/wildlife.md

 I ran to the next window and saw there actually two coyotes — one following the other.

+> Wild animals usually mind their own business.
+It's unlikely you’ll have a problem with them if you mind your own business as well.

 During the spring, sitting at the same desk, I looked up to see a bobcat sauntering lazily across the grass.
 A few months later, a different bobcat made an appearance.

 Once at night I got up to investigate a thump on the back porch, only to see a large owl — wholly unperturbed by my presence — sitting on the railing.
 He simply stared back at me.
 I'm pretty sure he had just scored a tasty midnight snack.